Orient Electric Ltd (NSE: ORIENTELEC) Q3 2026 Earnings Call dated Jan. 22, 2026

 Ravindra Singh Negi

-See, if you look at it in last few years, the weather conditions and global warming is becoming extreme.
-Either it’s going to be extreme summers or it’s going to be extreme winters.
-The consumers will pick for both conditions products and we would want to be aggressive, we would want to have the same presence in both categories and solve for consumer needs from harsh seasonal variances that we’re seeing, whether it’s summers or it’s winters.
+See, if you look at it in the last few years, the weather conditions and global warming is becoming extreme.
+Either it’s going to be extreme summer or it’s going to be extreme winters.
+The consumers will pick for both conditions, products, and we would want to be aggressive.
+We would want to have the same presence in both categories and solve for consumer needs from hard seasonal variances that we are seeing, whether it’s summer or it’s winters.
 And we’ve seen water heaters could get good traction and good response.
-We’ve seen room eaters getting a good response and we were hoping that we’ll build these categories more and gain market share there.
+We’ve seen room heaters getting a good response.
+And we are hopeful that we’ll build these categories more and gain market share there.
+There’s a headroom for us there in that category to gain market share as well as gain on the premiumization there.

 Umang Shah